 Listen to the podcast here:

-Understanding the Nuances of a Launch in GTM: A Conversation with Andrea Sears
+Understanding the Nuances of a Launch in GTM: A Conversation with Andrea Saez

 Let’s get into the signature question, which the listeners love.
 I mean, they love the fact that we just get right into the action part of the conversation, which is how do you view and define a good market?